Reconciling geotechnical and seismic data to accelerate green energy developments offshore

 Training:

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
 The student will be registered at the University of Southampton and hosted at the School of Ocean and Earth Science.
-Specific training will include: offshore geotechnical data interpretation and analysis, shallow sub-seafloor seismic data processing and interpretation, geophysical and machine learning inversion, seismic wave propagation modelling, and rock physics modelling.
-The student will join the UK’s most active marine geophysics group.
+The student will gain specific training in: offshore geotechnical data interpretation and analysis, shallow sub-seafloor seismic data processing and interpretation, geophysical and machine learning inversion, seismic wave propagation modelling, and rock physics modelling.
+The student will join the UK’s most active marine geophysics group in Southampton.
 They will have opportunities to participate in geophysical data acquisition in near-shore and/or deep ocean environments.
-In addition, the student may participate in a commercial marine geotechnical/geophysical investigation with one of the external project partners NGI and/or SAND Geophysics.
+In addition, the student may be able to participate in a commercial marine geotechnical/geophysical investigation with one of the external project partners (NGI and/or SAND Geophysics).

 Eligibility & Funding Details: